danielstocks/lizard/BACKLOG.md

 ## Roadmap
 - Feature: Implement proper Prison Rules
-- Feature: In case of a draw?
 - Feature: Randomize dealer offset at start of game
 - Feature: Dealer choses trump card if trump card is LIZARD
 - Feature: Make a bot that can actually play :D (Not just random)
-- Feature: Scoresheet UI
+- Feature: Scoresheet (both for CLI and web UI)
 - Feature: Persist games in SQLite
 - Chore: // @ts-check all the things!